 2. Stay near the Paris Marathon Expo & Bib Pick-Up at Porte de Versailles

 Your Strategy: You save money by choosing a hotel in the 15th arrondissement close to the 3-day Paris Marathon Expo at Porte de Versailles.
 Walk over to the Exposition Hall to pick up your bib and check out all the sporting goods displays.
 On Marathon Day, you hop on the Metro's Line 12 at Convention station and get off about 12-13 minutes later at Concorde.
-Warm up by running up to the Arc de Triomphe - not quite a mile.
-After the race, head back to your hotel and look forward to using the "up" escalator when you reach Convention.
+Warm up by running up to the Arc de Triomphe - not quite a mile (after the race, hop on the Metro's Line 1 at the Arc and transfer to Line 12 at Concorde).
+Look forward to using the Convention Station's escalator up to street level when you reach your destination.

 Our Tip: Numerous small bistros, cafes, and specialty food shops line the streets around Convention station where these hotels are located.
 This friendly mostly-residential neighborhood makes a relaxing change from the more touristy parts of Paris, but you're just a short metro ride away from top attractions.

 3. Choose a Hotel Convenient to Top Paris Attractions

 Your Strategy: You are going to spend a few days before or after the Marathon exploring Paris, so you choose a hotel convenient to top attractions such as the Eiffel Tower, Notre Dame, or the Louvre.

 Our Tip: You'll find lots to love near each of these attractions.
 As a bonus, they're slightly off the radar screen for Marathon visitors focused on just the race, so you may find less demand/better rates for hotel rooms.